pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 Returns the list of channels a UUID is subscribed to.

-- Requires Presence add-on enabled for your key in the Admin Portal.
-See Presence Events for details.
-- Timeout events: If the app restarts (or page refreshes) within the heartbeat window, no timeout event is generated.
+Timeout events: If the app restarts (or the page refreshes) within the heartbeat window, no timeout event is generated.

 ### Method(s)